tildearrow/kwin-lowlatency/README.md

   - if none of these options solve any problems, please open a bug report. thanks.

 # misc/FAQ

-> Ubuntu Ubuntu Ubuntu

-i'm working on it...

 > what's this "Paint cursor" effect in Desktop Effects?